Skip to main content

 Jungle heat and dirty water

 There’s a lot of water in the Darién Gap but it is far from clean.
 Even a sip can hold a host of viruses or parasites that could ruin the rest of your trip.
-Hopefully, you have a good water filter with you.
+So, a good water filter is a must.

 Spiked chunga palm trees

 Many kinds of trees call the jungle home, and the local people make use of all of them.
-The fiber from the leaves of the Chunga Palm is used to make everything from furniture, hats, and jewelry to fishing nets.
+The fiber from the leaves of the Chunga Palm is used to make everything from furniture and hats to jewelry and fishing nets.

-Perhaps that’s why this palm has one of the best defenses for a tree in the area.
+Perhaps that’s why this palm has one of the best defenses of any tree in the Gap.
 Long black spines — up to eight inches long — cover the Chunga to prevent animals from climbing and taking the fruit.
 Unfortunately for us, these spines are covered in all sorts of bacteria.
-One brush with a Chunga and you might find yourself with infected puncture wounds embedded with shards of Chunga spines.
+One brush with a Chunga, and you might find yourself with infected puncture wounds embedded with shards of Chunga spines.

 Ticks